malfattti/garden/The Name of the Rose.md

 - episodio en el que William descubre el nombre y paradero del caballo
 - descripción de la iglesa y el fresco (40-45), interpretado como un signo de los hechos que van a ocurrir
 - description of the footprints in the snow as a palimpsest
-- description of the crime scene and
+- description of the crime scene and the body, like a detective novel